 Workplace Accident Attorneys Helping New Jersey Employees

 Closed-head injuries can cause devastating and immediate harm, but some head injuries cause subtle symptoms that may go unnoticed for some time.
 As a result, although employees who suffer closed-head injuries in the workplace are often entitled to workers’ compensation benefits, the process of recovering benefits can be complicated.
-At the Law Offices of Jonathan F. Marshall, our New Jersey head injury lawyers are proficient at handling complex workers’ compensation claims, and we will aggressively pursue any benefits that you are eligible to recover.
+At New Jersey Workers Compensation Lawyer of JFM Law, a New Jersey closed-head injury lawyer is proficient at handling complex workers’ compensation claims, and we will aggressively pursue any benefits that you are eligible to recover.

 Symptoms Of Closed-Head Injuries